Quansight-Labs/ndindex/docs/indexing-guide/other-topics.md

 Whether an array is a view or a copy matters for two reasons:

 1. If you ever mutate the array, if it is a view, it will also mutate the data in the base array, as shown above.
-Be aware though that views are important for mutations in both directions.
-If `a` is a view, mutating it will also mutate whichever array it is a view on, but conversely, even if `a` is not a view, mutating it will modify any other arrays which are views into `a`.
+Be aware that views affect mutations in both directions: if `a` is a view, mutating it will also mutate whichever array it is a view on, but conversely, even if `a` is not a view, mutating it will modify any other arrays which are views into `a`.
 And while you can check if `a` is a view by looking at `a.base`, there is no easy way to check if `a` has other views pointing at it.
 The only way to know is to analyze the program and check any array which is created from `a`.

    It's best to minimize mutations in the presence of views, or to restrict them to a controlled part of the code, to avoid unexpected "[action at a